Photon vortex generation in quantum level by high-order harmonic synchrotron radiations from spiral moving electrons in magnetic fields: Calculation and Result

-where $N_L$ indicates the Landau level number defined as $N_L = (L + |L|)/2 + n$, $L$ is the z-component of the orbital angular momentum satisfying a relationship of $L$ = $J$ + 1/2, and $n$ is the number of nodes in the amplitude of the wave-function along the radial direction.
-The obtained wave-function is
+where $\el_n^{|L|}$ is the associated Laguerre function, $L$ is the z-component of the orbital angular momentum, $p_z$ is the $z$-component of the momentum, and $n$ is the number of nodes. $L$ satisfy a relationship of $L$ = $J$ + 1/2 where $J$ is the $z$-component of the total angular momentum (zTAM).
+A solution of Eq.~(\ref{DrcEq}) in this system is known as \cite{Bagrov}